Ruby Fierro, Division Director

 Sex Offender Caseload

 All sex offenders placed under supervision are assessed using the State Authorized Risk Assessment Tool for Sex Offenders the SARATSO (Sexual Offense Recidivism Risk Assessment).
 A collaborative approach to sex offender management, known as the Containment Model, is used in Shasta County.
 This model requires communication and collaboration among the supervising probation officer, treatment provider, and the polygraph examiner.
 The officer meets regularly with offenders as well as treatment providers.
 Communication with various other local agencies also occurs on a regular basis.

 Community Service/Work Program

-The Probation Department, in conjunction with Shasta County Superior Court, offers community service as an alternative to payment of your fine.
-You will receive monetary credit toward your fine for each full 8-hour day worked through the Adult Work Program.
+The Probation Department, in conjunction with Shasta County Superior Court, offers community service as an alternative to payment of some fines.
+Offenders receive monetary credit toward fines for each full 8-hour day worked through the Adult Work Program.
 Community service hours are also ordered by sentence of the Court or as a sanction by Probation staff.